-The R3 Zoning District (and the precise plans that refer to it) covers approximately 15% of the City's area and contains approximately 50% of the City's existing dwelling units.
+The R3 Zoning District (and the Precise Plans that refer to it) covers approximately 15% of the City's area and contains approximately 50% of the City's existing dwelling units.
 It is characterized by a broad diversity of housing types, including single-family, apartments, condominiums, rowhouses, townhouses, and duplexes.
 It also includes a small number of other uses, such as churches.
 Most buildings are one to three stories, with one to two parking spaces per unit, some common open area, and setbacks of at least 10' to 15'.
-Allowed densities are described in greater detail later in this report.
-Exhibit 1 (R3 Maps and Data) includes additional information about the R3 Zoning District.
+Allowed densities are described in greater detail later in this Study Session memorandum.
+Attachment 1 (R3 Maps and Data) includes additional information about the R3 Zoning District.